isomerpages/govtech-gobusiness/_FAQ/1gc3-BusinessTravel.md

 - Travellers on this pass will be required to abide by a strict controlled itinerary when they travel overseas for work.

-        a.
-Upon return, the traveller will undergo a PCR test (in lieu of SHN).
+        - Upon return, the traveller will undergo a PCR test (in lieu of SHN).

-        b.
-He or she will also be required to self-isolate until the PCR test results are out and will have to abide by stringent health protocols in Singapore.
+        - He or she will also be required to self-isolate until the PCR test results are out and will have to abide by stringent health protocols in Singapore.

 - Because public health remains our utmost priority, we will limit the number of such passes and carefully monitor the public health outcomes during the initial phase.

-        a.
-As we are piloting the scheme, the pass is not open for application at this point in time.
+        - As we are piloting the scheme, the pass is not open for application at this point in time.

 #### **2. What are the eligibility criteria for this travel pass?
 How are individuals selected for the pilot?**
 - We are working with our economic agencies to identify a list of senior executives in Singapore with international or regional responsibilities who travel regularly for official and business purposes, and are progressively issuing the passes.

-        a.
-Approval is given only if we are satisfied that the individual will comply with the stringent public health requirements and safeguards.
+        - Approval is given only if we are satisfied that the individual will comply with the stringent public health requirements and safeguards.

-        b.
-We will also revoke the travel pass at any time if we find that the traveller failed to abide by the stringent health protocols.
+         - We will also revoke the travel pass at any time if we find that the traveller failed to abide by the stringent health protocols.

 #### **3. Why are travellers identified via economic agencies only, instead of through an open application?**
 - Pre-identifying travellers through the economic agencies will allow us to monitor these travellers closely to determine the public health outcome of the scheme.